Team MVPs and top scorers.

 2021-22 salary cap hit: $9.5 million

-Like Bergeron in Boston, there is a sense time is running out to win (again) with the aging core in Pittsburgh, and Malkin is but one of a handful of key impending UFAs on the roster.
+The latest: Like Bergeron in Boston, there is a sense time is running out to win (again) with the aging core in Pittsburgh, and Malkin is but one of a few key impending UFAs.

 A fitting comparable might be the deal veteran centre Joe Pavelski signed as a UFA in Dallas a few years back: three years, $21 million.